Steve Kinsey: Career

 In the fall of 1990, Kinsey again returned to the MISL, this time with the Tacoma Stars.
 On 7 June 1991, he signed with the Tampa Bay Rowdies of the APSL, but delayed joining the team as his wife was close to delivering a baby in Tacoma.
 In August 1991, the Rowdies released Kinsey after he failed to score in five games, then spent another seven on the bench.
 Kinsey then returned to the UK where he played for three teams in quick succession during the 1991–92 season: Rochdale, St Mirren and Coleraine.

 In May 1992, Kinsey returned to the United States where he signed with the Fort Lauderdale Strikers.
 He rediscovered his scoring touch, bagging goal in his first game and totalling seven in eleven games.

-Kinsey returned to Europe where he played for Molde FK in the Norwegian Premier League.
+Kinsey returned to Europe where he played for Molde FK in the Norwegian Premier League and Radcliffe Borough in the Northern Premier League.

 In February 1994, Kinsey signed with the Milwaukee Wave of the National Professional Soccer League.
 Limits on foreign players prevented the Wave from fielding Kinsey, but he was available in the event of injuries to any other players.
 The team released him at the end of the season.

 The Detroit Neon of the Continental Indoor Soccer League then drafted Kinsey in April 1994.
 He played two summer indoor seasons with the Neon.
 In January 1996, Kinsey signed with the Tampa Bay Terror of the National Professional Soccer League.
 In March 1996, he signed with the Richmond Kickers of the USISL.
 In the fall of 1997, Kinsey signed a series of 15-day contracts with the Buffalo Blizzard before signing for the remainder of the season in December 1997.